Germany at the 2026 World Cup

 Tactical Profile

 Nagelsmann plays a 4-2-3-1 with Kimmich as the deep pivot, Pavlović alongside, and Musiala-Wirtz as inverted wide attackers flanking Havertz.
 Pressing is synchronized from the front — the trigger is always Musiala or Wirtz closing down a center-back.
-Build-up goes through Kimmich in deep positions, with the full-backs Joshua Raum and Jonathan Tah pushing high.
+Build-up goes through Kimmich in deep positions, with full-back Joshua Raum pushing high and center-back Jonathan Tah stepping forward.
 Strengths: two elite young creators (Musiala, Wirtz), a generational defensive midfielder in Kimmich, and a home-tournament-tested squad from Euro 2024.
 Weaknesses: the transition from Kroos-era possession football is incomplete — Germany can still look stuck when opponents drop into a low block without open space — and the center-forward rotation has never quite settled on a single first-choice option.